 - 8 cups snow

-- Pour in the sweetened condensed milk and vanilla.
+- Add the sweetened condensed milk and vanilla.
 Stir with a spatula.

-- Serve up with some toppings!
-If you didn't read in the post, you'll want to eat this right away.
+- Serve up with some toppings and eat immediately.
 It will melt and leave you with sweetened condensed milk soup.